-The Town Clerk’s Office said Monday afternoon there will not be in-person early voting available for the June 9 election, where people will decide a three-year, three-tiered override (up to $15 million) that would increase property taxes permanently.
+Voters may not be able to use in-person early voting for the June 9 election, which will decide a three-year, three-tiered override (up to $15 million) that would increase property taxes permanently.
 A second $2.3 million trash override is also on the ballot, as well as local races for Select Board, School Committee and other positions.

 Massachusetts first allowed in-person early voting for presidential elections in 2016 and later expanded it to state and federal elections generally.
 Marblehead’s Board of Registrars voted to allow early voting in the two local elections last summer.

 The Current asked Michaud what prompted the decision not to hold in-person early voting.
-We also asked how many people voted early in last June’s town election and the July referendum on the MBTA Communities Law.
+The Current also asked how many people voted early in last June’s town election and the July referendum on the MBTA Communities Law.

 After the 2024 presidential election, Michaud told the Current that 7,672 votes were cast during the early voting period and through mail-in ballots, representing 45.45% of the town’s 17,099 registered voters.
 That pre-Election Day total includes 2,976 in-person early voters and 4,696 returned mail-in ballots.

-Select Board Chair Dan Fox says in-person early voting is key.
+Select Board Chair Dan Fox stressed the importance of offering in-person early voting.

 “It was available for both the general election and the 3A referendum last year,” Fox wrote to the Current.
 “Early voting increases access and participation for residents who may not be able to vote on a single designated election day.
 Many people balance demanding work schedules or other obligations that can make it difficult to get to the polls during limited voting hours.”